Rx: Forever Camping

 WARNINGS: Forever Camping should be taken with plenty of food, water, sunlight and fresh air.
 Forever Camping may be addictive.
 Forever Camping may cause you to pinch yourself, have goosebumps, and may lead to extended states of bliss and/or prolonged joy.
 Acute exacerbation of chronic Happy Hour may set in.
 Forever Camping may cause drowsiness and result in deep and uninterrupted sleep so the dog has to stand on your chest and lick your face to wake you up.
 Forever Camping may cause gross expansion of your bucket list.
 When drop-dead gorgeous scenery overdose occurs, STOP and smell the roses.
 Forever Camping is not responsible or liable for bad selfies or burnt smores.
 Pink yard flamingoes, not included.

-If you want to see our exact route, click here.
+If you want to see the exact route we travel, click here.

 *photos in this post (unless otherwise noted) were taken and copyrighted by Living In Beauty.

-1. Wonderful read!
+Wonderful read!
 We build our bucket list based on the beautiful photos and reviews.

 Now that Medicare is available to you, do you have any thoughts on which of the two types is best if traveling full time.